UNH-ROV/ROV-006/archive/README.md

     Now that I write this it's sounding pretty neat.
 Maybe a custom openWRT image with master code installed!

 And then I realized that the end system is too unknown to establish a concrete system and decided to statically configure IPv4 addresses.
+Womp womp.

 * Communication
     I am transmitting controller states using JSON packets over UDP.